-Anxiety can make just leaving the house feel like a monumental task.
-The idea of traveling to a therapist’s office can add another layer of stress you simply don’t need.
-This is where teletherapy changes everything, bringing compassionate care directly to you.
-Better yet, these convenient and private sessions are a Medicare Part B covered service.
-This guide explains how you can use your benefits to connect with a licensed counselor from the comfort of home.
-We will show you how simple it can be to find and begin geriatric anxiety therapy that accepts Medicare through telehealth services.
+Anxiety can make your front door feel like a huge barrier.
+Adding a trip to a therapist’s office on top of that?
+No, thank you.
+The great news is you don’t have to.
+Teletherapy brings compassionate care directly to you, and it’s a Medicare Part B covered service.
+This guide walks you through using your benefits to connect with a licensed counselor from the comfort of home.
+We’ll show you how simple it is to find affordable care and begin sessions with a provider like Blue Moon Counseling for Seniors, specializing in geriatric psychiatry.

 Key Takeaways